It's a Great Feeling: Plot

 Carson and Morgan start by dressing Judy as a film star in order to impress Trent.
-At a fancy dress shop, Joan Crawford suspects that Judy is being taken advantage of, and condemns both men for it.
-Carson remembers that Trent likes to discover his own talent, so he dresses Judy in a number of different guises – such as an elevator operator, a cab driver and an oculist's assistant – in the hope Trent will see her, appreciate her potential, and insist Carson cast the unknown.
-Unfortunately, all Trent keeps seeing is a pretty blonde with a goofy smile and blinking eyes.
-Morgan, having lost all hope, discourages Judy from becoming an actress, but she is now determined to have her big break, explaining the hard work she has done to afford acting and singing lessons, as well as moving to Hollywood.
-By this time, both men are now not only fighting over discovering Judy, but also for her romantic attention.
+At a fancy dress shop, Joan Crawford suspects that Judy is being taken advantage of and slaps both men.
+Knowing that Trent likes to discover his own talent, Carson and Morgan constantly place him in proximity to Judy, who poses as an elevator operator, a waitress, a taxi driver, and an oculist's assistant, hoping that Trent will notice her.
+However, all Trent keeps seeing is a pretty blonde with a goofy smile and blinking eyes.
+Morgan, feeling hopeless, discourages Judy from becoming an actress, but she is now determined to succeed, explaining how hard she has worked to afford acting and singing lessons.
+Meanwhile, both men compete over discovering Judy as well as her romantic attention.